-- (1) Unless requested by the FMO, IAID need not report the following cases of irregularities: - (a) cases where the irregularity consists solely in the failure to implement a project, in whole or in part, owing to the bankruptcy of the PP; - (b) cases brought to the attention of the NFP/PO by the PP voluntarily (copying IAID and the CA) and before detection by any of them, whether before or after the inclusion of the expenditure related to that irregularity in an interim financial report or final programme report; - (c) cases which are detected and corrected by the NFP/PO or CA before inclusion of the expenditure concerned in an interim financial report or final programme report. - (2) Point 1 does not apply to irregularities that shall be reported immediately according to section 12.5.1 or irregularities preceding a bankruptcy. - (3) IAID shall, upon request from the FMO, provide information on irregularities referred to in point 1 within one month. - (4) IAID shall keep a registry of irregularities that do not need to be reported to the FMO.
+- (1) Unless requested by the Donors, the Irregularities Authority need not report the following cases of irregularities: - (a) cases where the irregularity consists solely in the failure to implement a project, in whole or in part, owing to the bankruptcy of the PP; - (b) cases which are detected and corrected by the NFP or the CA in the course of the verification of expenditure declared; - (c) cases which relate to an amount below €2,000 in contribution from the Norwegian and the EEA Financial Mechanisms.
+In the case of irregularities related to non-compliance with public procurement rules, this amount refers to the overall value of the contract which is affected by the irregularity. - (2) Point 1 shall apply, mutatis mutandis, to activities financed from the fund for bilateral relations. - (3) Point 1 does not apply to irregularities that shall be reported immediately according to section 12.5.1 or irregularities preceding a bankruptcy. - (4) The Irregularities Authority shall keep a register of all irregularities, and shall, upon request from the Donors, provide information on irregularities within one month.